peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

         string localPart,
         string domain);

-Initializes a new instance of the[PeterO.Mail.NamedAddress](PeterO.Mail.NamedAddress.md) class using the given name and an email address made up of its local part and domain.
+Initializes a new instance of the [PeterO.Mail.NamedAddress](PeterO.Mail.NamedAddress.md) class using the given name and an email address made up of its local part and domain.

 <b>Parameters:</b>